nicodftt/Template-Email-Sender/README.md

 # Template-Email-Sender

-It's a desktop application that allows you to send multiples emails for differents mailboxes, replacing some fields.
+It's a desktop application that allows you to send multiples emails for differents mailboxes replacing some fields.

 ## Gmail mailbox configuration